Currency:USD $

 • Reapply Holy and adjust based on enemy positioning and threat level.

-• Incorporate support skills such as Regen, Benison, and Lilybell for sustained healing during these bursts.
+• Incorporate support skills such as Regen, Benison, and Liturgy of the Bell for sustained healing during these bursts.

-This meticulous approach ensures the best use of White Mage’s tools, leveraging their straightforward yet powerful nature to maintain high effective throughput in various scenarios.
+This meticulous approach makes full use of White Mage’s tools, leveraging their straightforward yet powerful nature to maintain high effective throughput in various scenarios.
 While its simplicity might sometimes be misleading, the role consistently overwhelms with sheer numbers, making it a reliable choice for healers in the realm of combat.